Research plans for the CLEAR Study at Cancer Council NSW

 The NSW CLEAR Study has collected data from over 10,800 people with and without cancer to provide a better understanding of the genetic and environmental causes of cancer in NSW.
 This information is now available to the cancer research community (subject to appropriate scientific and ethical approval).

-Scientists at Cancer Council NSW will be using CLEAR questionnaire data and blood samples to evaluate risk factors for cancer.
-Particular areas of interest will be links between cancer and:
+Scientists at Cancer Council NSW are using CLEAR questionnaire data and blood samples to evaluate risk factors for cancer.
+Particular areas of interest are links between cancer and:

 - Infectious agents